 Here is an example of what a week may look like.
-We are working on the number 2, so I have broken down what activities we do each day of the way.
+We are working on the number 2, so I have broken down what activities we do each day of the week.

-I like to tie in the story we are focusing on during the week into math.
-This week we are reading ‘Pete the Cat: I Love My White Shoes’.
+I like to incorporate the story we are focusing on during the week into our math learning.
+This week we are reading “Pete the Cat: I Love My White Shoes”.
 Another one of my favorites!

 Day 1 (Identify and Write the Number)